angelajc123/chordify-frontend/src/api/api-spec.md

 ### POST /api/ProgressionBuilder/createProgression

-**Description:** Creates a new empty chord progression with a given name.
+**Description:** Creates a new, empty chord progression with a given name.

 **Requirements:**
-- `name` should be a non-empty string.
+- None.

 **Effects:**
-- A new `Progression` object is created with a unique ID and an empty list of chords.
+- Creates a new `Progression` with a fresh ID, the given `name`, and an empty `chords` array.
-- The newly created `Progression` is returned.
+- Returns the created progression.

 **Request Body:**
 ```json